(Last updated on August 5, 2024.)

 Rename Note

-Some note may have alternate names (for different fingerings, for example).
-To change the note name, select a note and right-click to show the menu and select Set Different Note Name.
+Some notes may have alternate names (for different fingerings, for example).
+To change the note name, select a note, right-click to show the menu and select Set Different Note Name.
 Then, Change Note Name dialog will be displayed.
-Select the new name from the pull down candidate list.
+Select the new name from the pull-down candidate list.

-Red “n” mark shows that the note name change directive is added.
+The red “n” mark shows that the note name change directive has been added.

 This mark can be selected and deleted.